Mathematics (MATH)

 MATH 340 Ethnomathematics3 Credits

-Study of mathematics within cultures, especially small-scale indigenous cultures.
-Through the lens of culture, students can compare/contrast mathematics systems, their logical structures, and their modes of expression.
+Study of the relationship between mathematics and culture, with an emphasis on small-scale indigenous cultures.
+Topics include mathematics systems, their logical structures, and their modes of expression through the lens of culture.

 MATH 352 Advanced Calculus3 Credits